MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 # Windows Application Development - Best Practices

-This document identifies a collection of best practices that will help you build great apps on Windows.
+This document identifies a collection of best practices that will help you build great apps that run on Windows and are optimized to delight the ~1.5 billion diverse PC users around the world.
 These guidelines are technology-agnostic.

 ## User Experience (UX)